Six Ways to Improve 401(k) Plans

 Thankfully, employees will be pleased to know that most employers have no intention of eliminating 401(k) plans from their benefit offerings.

 In April 2009, CFO Research Services, a unit of CFO Publishing Corp., in conjunction with Charles Schwab, commissioned i4cp to assist them in gaining insights from HR executives regarding how those executives are addressing their 401(k) plans given the state of the economy.
 We surveyed our member group of HR executives from firms with over $100 million in revenue, and CFO went on to publish a report titled Getting Retirement Savings Back on Track: Employer Views on the 401(k) and Financial Education in the Workplace.
-This new report is available as a free download on CFO Magazine's website and the i4cp website.
+This new report is available as a free download on CFO Magazine's website.

 The report reveals that both finance and HR executives feel that it's still important to have 401(k) plans in order to retain a productive workforce.
 Though employees' confidence in their investments has taken a hit, most workers have shown an interest in grinding it out, with few employers seeing any major decline in participation.
 At the same time, nearly half (48%) reported that some employees have lowered their contributions, and 43% said that they have seen an increase in the number of employees taking out hardship loans from their 401(k) plans.